 Wander into the painting

 Topiary Park in Columbus Ohio is an amazing landscape.
 It is in the words of its creator, James T Mason, “a landscape of a painting of a landscape. … If an artist can paint a picture of a landscape — art mimicking nature — then why not a sculptor creating a landscape of a work of art — nature mimicking art?
 The topiary garden is both a work of art and a work of nature.”

-Mason chose to recreate George Surat’s pointillism masterpiece, A Sunday Afternoon on the Isle of La Grande Jatte, or as many English speaker’s refer to it, Sunday in the Park.
-This painting contains 54 human figures, (six of them holding parasols) eight watercraft, three dogs, a cat and a monkey.
+Mason chose to recreate George Seurat’s pointillism masterpiece, A Sunday Afternoon on the Isle of La Grande Jatte, or as many English speakers refer to it, Sunday in the Park.
+This painting contains 54 human figures, (six of them holding parasols) eight watercraft, three dogs, a cat, and a monkey.
 It includes the river Seine and the rolling hills of the bank.
 Well of course, why recreate a painting with just a boy & his dog when you can do something more, much more.

 In 1988 Mason’s wife asked him to create a topiary in their home garden.
-Mason who trained as an engineer but had artist energy in his soul came up with his plan to recreate Surat’s painting.
+Mason who trained as an engineer but had artist energy in his soul came up with his plan to recreate Seurat’s painting.
 Who does this?
 Mason and his wife both worked for the Columbus Parks and Recreation department so she pitched the idea to the city.
 They loved the idea!
 The city put up money matching generous donations that poured in from the community.
-The city provided the land, a 7 acre parcel in the downtown that fallen into disrepair.
+The city provided the land, a 7-acre parcel in the downtown that had fallen into disrepair.

 Mason created all the topiary frames.
 His wife instructed the park gardeners on the care and art of trimming.
 A pond was created to mimic the Seine river of Paris, the flat ground sculpted to imitate the river bank.
 In 1992 the park was opened.
 A brass plaque with the relief of the paining is positioned at the point of view to observe the entire scene.
 It is amazing.